AKhai47/AKhai47/README.md

 #  Anthony Khaimov
 Cybersecurity Student | AI & Blockchain Security | Cloud Labs

-Hello! 👋 I'm Anthony Khaimov, a cybersecurity student passionate about AI-driven defense systems, blockchain security, and hands-on lab simulations.
+Hello! 👋 I'm Anthony Khaimov, a cybersecurity student passionate about AI-driven defense systems, blockchain security, and  simulations.
 I build cloud-native security environments and smart automation tools to explore real-world threats and innovative defenses.
+I am currently a junior in college and I am using this to docment my journey thrpugh this career and personal projects I like to work on.

 ---